Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Castle Ravenloft.md

 If the characters ask Rahadin to lead the way, he declines.
 If the characters ask for directions, he tells them whether they need to ascend, descend, or remain on the level they're at.
 If they attack him, he fights to the death.
 Otherwise, he doesn't leave until after they do.

 SHADOWS
+If one or more characters have a passive Wisdom (Perception) score of 16 or higher, read:

+____
+"You can't shake the feeling that something is behind you.
+When you look back, you see a shadow, tall and still, but nothing of its dimensions that could cast it."
+_____
+If more than one shadow is present, the others are close by but hidden in the darkness.
+These undead shadows follow the characters but do not attack unless attacked first.
+They otherwise obey Strahd's commands.

 [[Strahd]] makes a surprise appearance.